themorey/hls-workshop/README.md

     - bowtie2.container.nf
     - nextflow.slurm.config

- 5. If the data is not there is can be downloaded and extracted from https://aka.ms/genomicsworkshop/sample_data
+ 5. If the data is not there is can be downloaded and extracted as `wget -O genomics_workshop_data.tar https://aka.ms/genomicsworkshop/sample_data`

 ## Exercise 2: Bowtie in Conda Environment using Slurm